Axway/amplify-central/content/en/docs/manage_marketplace/consumer_experience/searching.md

 * Search bar from Hero Content (if activated): search with any words matching a product title / description / specification content / Documentation (markdown only) / category title assigned to a product.
 * Browse product: filter the recently published list of products based on product title / description / title assigned to a product.

+Once the search is run, the user is redirected to the [Advanced search result page](#advanced-search-result-page).

 ### Product search